gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Algebraic Number Theory** by *Jürgen Neukirch* (translated from German by Norbert Schappacher): A really nice second introduction to algebraic number theory for someone interested in arithmetic geometry.
 This book nicely interlaces algebraic geometry with algebraic number theory.
 It serves the purpose of standard reference.
 I have read parts of Chapter I, II and VII.
 * **Class Field Theory** by *J.S.
 Milne*: Standard textbook.
 I haven't read it properly.

-## Arithmetic Geometry ##

-* **Rational Points on Elliptic Curves** by *J. H. Silverman and John Tate*: One of the most accessible introduction to the world of elliptic curves.
-I read the chapters I to III of this book a while ago for Mordell’s theorem (the special case of elliptic curves with a rational point of order two).
-The appendix on projective geometry is also great.
-* **The Arithmetic of Elliptic Curves** by *J. H. Silverman*: The standard text introductory text about elliptic curves using techniques from algebraic geometry (varieties in projective spaces).
-Make sure to buy the 2nd edition corrected in 2016 printing, since earlier versions have lot of typos.
-   * **Basic Algebraic Geometry** by *Igor Shafarevich* (translated from Russian by K. A. Hirsch): This is a reference for many proofs skipped in the first two chapters by Silverman.
-Note that this is quiet different, in terms of notations and organization, from the newer expanded translation by Miles Reid.
-* **Abelian Varieties** by *David Mumford*: To read list.
-  * **Algebraic Geometry** by *Hartshorne*: This standard text introducing algebraic geometry via the theory of schemes.
-Also, the book "The Geometry of Schemes" by Eisenbud and Harris acts as a bridge between the first chapter and rest of the chapters of Hartshorne.

 ## Complex Algebraic Geometry ##

 * **Algebraic Curves and Riemann Surfaces** by *Rick Miranda*: Chapter IX for the definiton and basic properties of Cech cohomology.